 Why it's done

-Minimally invasive surgery emerged in the 1980s as a safe and effective technique to meet the surgical needs of many patients.
+Minimally invasive surgery emerged in the 1980s as a safe and effective technique to meet the surgical needs of many people.
 In the last 20 years, many surgeons have come to prefer it to traditional (open) surgery, which requires larger incisions and, usually, a longer hospital stay.

-Since then the use of minimally invasive surgery has expanded widely in many surgical specialties, including colon and lung surgery.
+Since then the use of minimally invasive surgery has expanded widely in many surgical specialties, including colon surgery and lung surgery.
 Talk with your doctor about whether you would be a good candidate for this surgical approach.